WheatonCS/Lexos/README.md

 ## License information
-See the file LICENSE for information on the
-Terms & Conditions for usage and a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE for information on the terms & conditions for usage and a DISCLAIMER OF ALL WARRANTIES.

 ## Citation information:
 Kleinman, S., LeBlanc, M.D., Drout, M. and Zhang, C. (2016).
 Lexos. v3.0. https://github.com/WheatonCS/Lexos/. doi:10.5281/zenodo.56751.